arquivo/image-search-indexing/README.md

 #
 # The WORKING_PATH variable is the path to the folder to be used to do operations like decompressing .gz files.
 We had to
 #   include this because some times big files would fill the partition where /tmp was, clogging the server and failing the
 #   hadoop job in the process.
+If this isn't a concern, it is recommended to change it back to /tmp.
+Otherwise, ensure that
-# The WORKING_PATH folder must exist on all hadoop nodes with write permissions for all users.
+#   the WORKING_PATH folder exists on all hadoop nodes with write permissions for all users.

 mkdir -p counter
 FILE=$1